square/PJFDataSource/README.md

 ### Example `-[PJFDataSource loadContent]`

-Implmenting your `loadContent` method correctly is important and not entirely obvious from the API.
+Implementing your `loadContent` method correctly is important and not entirely obvious from the API.
 The key is that the PJFDataSource instance uses its provided `PJFLoadingCoordinator` to actually kick off the load, as well as to notify of success/failure.
 See this example, taken directly from the demo app:

 ```objective-c
 - (void)loadContent;